cfpb/regtech-data-validator/README.md

 # An Alternative SBLAR Parser POC

-This is a POC for a SBLAR file parser and validator that does not rely on data classes.
-More to come.
+This is a POC for a SBLAR file parser and validator which makes use of Pandera.
+You can read about Pandera schemas [here](https://pandera.readthedocs.io/en/stable/dataframe_schemas.html).

 ## Dev Container Setup